 Getting around St Petersburg is much easier than before.
-Whereas in the past you needed to understand the Cyrillic alphabet to take the metro and walk around this beautiful Russian city, now you don’t need to know it.
-Today, most of the tourist information, metro signs and city maps, mostly located in the central part of the city, are in both Russian and English.
+Whereas in the past you needed to understand the Cyrillic alphabet to take the metro and/or other public transports, now you don’t need to know it.
+Lucky for you today most of the tourist information, metro signs and city maps, mostly located in the central part of the city, are in both Russian and English.

 You should know that the city of St Petersburg has a huge public transport system, which will get you everywhere you want to go.
 Definitely, you will be delighted because the transportation is efficient, reliable and cheap, but still vintage.

-In addition to that, you can also rent a Bike, if you like cycling and you don't mind traffic jams, or catch one of those new yellow boats, a sort of Water Taxi that will bring you from one island of the city to another, similar to the river cruise boats, but smaller in size and certainly not tourist routes.
+In addition to that, you can also rent a Bike, if you like cycling and you don't mind traffic jams, or you can catch one of those new yellow boats, a sort of Water Taxi that will bring you from one island of the city to another, similar to the river cruise boats, but smaller in size and certainly not tourist routes.

 The bus network in St Petersburg is cheap and very extensive, but not particularly easy for foreigners to use, especially if you cannot understand Cyrillic.

-There are different types of buses you can take and all Bus stops are marked by signs
+There are different types of buses you can take and all bus stops are marked by signs

 with the letter "A", which stands for avtobus.
 The bus can be very busy during early morning and late afternoon.

-One can call St. Petersburg a "City of Trams" because it has more trams than any other city in the world.
+One can call St Petersburg a "City of Trams" because it has more trams than any other city in the world.
 The system of trams works pretty well, but is less extensive than the bus or trolleybus, and sometimes services can easily be disrupted by roadworks.
 Tram stops are marked with signs above the tracks (with a letter "T" on them), which stands for Tram.

 Written by Davide C.